mostafa-mansour1/previewAnyFile/README.md

      });
 ```

-### View or Open file from the asset folder
+### - View or Open file from the asset folder

-The trick is to get the blob or base64 of the asset file
+The trick is to get the blob or base64 of the asset file (Ionic) you cab use same concept with javascript

 ```
 import { PreviewAnyFile } from '@ionic-native/preview-any-file/ngx';